Raj0527/Terraform/README.md

 ## Project 2: AWS EC2 Instance Creation using Terraform Variables

-In this project, I explored using variables to create EC2 instances, allowing for more flexibility in my configurations.
+In this project, Exploring using variables to create EC2 instances, allowing for more flexibility in configurations.

 ### Task 1: Creating an EC2 Instance using Variables
-I set up Terraform configuration files with variables for instance type, AMI ID, and region, making it easy to modify these values without changing the core configuration.
+Set up Terraform configuration files with variables for instance type, AMI ID, and region, making it easy to modify these values without changing the core configuration.
 Running `terraform apply` launched an EC2 instance based on the provided variable values.

 1. Configure provider, variables, and instance files.
 2. Initialize and apply the configuration: